 Grants to New Mexico public school districts, district chartered high schools, and state-chartered high schools to support career-focused STEM study programs.
-A request for information must be submitted prior to applying.
 Highest priority will be placed on new programs that align with the requirements of Next Gen CTE pilot programs.

 Funding may be obtained for any of the following initiatives:

 The funding received as a result of the RfI must be liquidated by June 30, 2020.